What to eat

 - What Is a Whole-Food, Plant-Based Diet? – Alona Pulde, MD and Matthew Lederman, MD

-- Dr. McDougall’s Color Picture Book Food Poisoning And How to Cure It, by Eating Beans, Corn, Pasta, Potatoes, Rice, etc. – A simple picture book explaining what to eat and what not to eat on a low-fat whole foods plant-based (starch-based) diet
+- Dr. McDougall’s Color Picture Book Food Poisoning And How to Cure It, by Eating Beans, Corn, Pasta, Potatoes, Rice, etc. – A simple picture book explaining what to eat and what not to eat on a low-fat whole foods plant-based (starch-based) diet – available as a downloadable PDF

 - Clarify Carbs: Making The Complex Simple – Jeff Novick.
 This post very clearly explains which carbs you should eat and which you should avoid.

-- Practical tips for preparing healthy and delicious plant-based meals – Prepared by Australian dietitians Sue Radd & Kate Marsh as part of a supplement to the Medical Journal of Australia in June 2012
+- Practical tips for preparing healthy and delicious plant-based meals – Prepared by Australian dietitians Sue Radd & Kate Marsh

 - See Meal Plans